HEFLINGA/ExerciseClassProject/docs/ProjectStep9SRS.md

 ### User Input;
-	*INPUT1* The Application will take user's name *INPUT2* The Application will take user's age, but can be left null *INPUT3* The Application will take user's weight, but can be left null *INPUT4* The Application will take user's max for each exercise in Database (ref: EXM1, EXM2) *INPUT5* The Application will take in user's custom Exercises if they choose to do so (ref: DB5) *INPUT6* User will have the ability to select a certain exercise, and see the in-depth details of that exercise (ref: UI5)
+	*INPUT1* The Application will take user's name *INPUT4* The Application will take user's max for each exercise in Database (ref: EXM1, EXM2) *INPUT5* The Application will take in user's custom Exercises if they choose to do so (ref: DB5) *INPUT6* User will have the ability to select a certain exercise, and see the in-depth details of that exercise (ref: UI5)